botond-veress/web-standards/api/README.md

 #### GET

 - Retrieves a resource or a list of resources
-- It should **never** updates a resource
+- It should **never** update a resource
 - Shouldn't even update the access logs
-- Use query strings insteads of request body
+- Use query strings instead of request body

 To retrieve the list of posts filtered by the keyword "awesome":
 ```HTTP